General Contractor Markup: Everything You Need to Know

 Final Thoughts

-So, what’s your answer to our main question?
+So, what’s your answer to my main question?

 Are you charging enough to impact your profitability positively, or are you potentially being underpaid?